iodide-project/iodide/README.md

 # Please note: Iodide is no longer under development, nor being actively maintained.

 New PRs and issues are unlikely to be reviewed, and bugs are likely to go unfixed.
-We hope that future projects may me able to learn something from our experiments, so as of September 2020 we have no plans to take down the demo server at https://alpha.iodide.io/.
+We hope that future projects may be able to learn something from our experiments, so as of September 2020 we have no plans to take down the demo server at https://alpha.iodide.io/.
 Nonetheless, iodide.io should not be used for important work, as it may be shut down in the future.

 Huge thanks to our community for your support and interest over these last few years!